Hummingbird Cake

 2. Special Tools (affiliate links): Baking Sheet | 8-inch Cake Pans | Parchment Paper | Electric Mixer (Handheld or Stand) | Glass Mixing Bowls | Whisk | Cooling Rack | Cake Turntable | Icing Spatula | Cake Carrier (for storage)

-7. Update in 2024: After continuous recipe testing, and in an effort to lighten up the crumb, I made a few changes to the recipe including adding baking powder, increasing the oil, and decreasing the banana (so it tastes less like dense banana bread and more like a moist cake).
-If you prefer the old version, leave out the baking powder, reduce the oil down to 3/4 cup (180ml), and increase the mashed banana to 2 cups.ย
+7. Update in 2024: After additional recipe testing, and in an effort to lighten up the crumb, I made a few changes to the recipe including adding baking powder, using a touch more granulated sugar than brown sugar, increasing the oil, and decreasing the banana (so it tastes less like dense banana bread and more like a moist cake).
+If you prefer the old version, leave out the baking powder, reduce the oil down to 3/4 cup (180ml), use 3/4 cup (150g) each brown sugar and granulated sugar, increase the mashed banana to 2 cups, and drain off about half of the pineapple juice from the can of crushed pineapple.

 sally mckenney headshot purple shirt.